stmarksnewferry/stmarksnewferry.github.io/README.md

 Once you have access to this repository, you can just edit the files on [GitHub](https://github.com/stmarksnewferry/stmarksnewferry.github.io).
 When you save the file (or 'commit it to the repository'), the [real site](http://stmarksnewferry.github.io/) will update by magic.

+Content can be found in the directories:

+* `_home_boxes` - boxes for the "Home" page
+* `_about_boxes` - boxes for the "About" page
+* `_team` - sections for the team box on the "About" page
+* `_whats_on` - boxes for the "What's On" page

-Most content can be found in the `_posts` directory.
-Each file corresponds to a box on one of the pages of the site.
-The category determines where the box ends up, and the boxes are sorted by reverse date (like a blog), where the date is the first part of the filename (the rest of the filename doesn't make a difference, but it's generally `yyyy-mm-dd-category-name-one-or-two-other-words.md`).
-It's a bit messy, I know, but if you want to change the order in which the boxes appear on one of the pages, you simply need to change the dates in the filenames.
+Each file corresponds to a box on one of the pages of the site, and the boxes are sorted by the file name.

-Some content can be found in the `index.html` files, either in the root directory, or in the directory for each page (`about`, `contact`, `whats-on`).
+Some content can be found in the respective `.html` files: `index.html` for the home page, then `about.html`, `contact.html` and `whats-on.html` for the other pages.

 Files ending in `.md` use [Markdown](https://help.github.com/articles/markdown-basics), which makes it easy to format text (bold, italic, lists, etc) and to include links (e.g., `[link text](http://www.example.com)` becomes [link text](http://www.example.com)).